 Parents shall receive periodic reports on the progress of their student per procedures set by each school.
 School personnel shall make every effort to communicate and consult with parents regarding progress and academic problems and when retention is a possibility.
 Schools shall communicate promotion/retention criteria, policies, and procedures to students and parents through appropriate means including but not limited to student-parent handbooks.
-Promotion, placement and retention decisions shall be made at the school level.
+Promotion, placement and retention decisions shall be made at the school level, beyond which there shall be no appeal.